 First, I underwent training sessions.
 The diving cylinder providing breathing gas was quite heavy weighing around 15 kg.
 I had to absolutely feel comfortable in carrying that heavy cylinder on my back, under sea.
 Plus the right breathing techniques and undersea hand signals all were to be followed strictly.
 Every step had to be mastered by me before I took my plunge.
 Even a slight confusion could have been life threatening.
 Above ground I do take moderate risks.
 But undersea, I blindly followed my instructor’s cautions as I was not a trained diver, yet.

 At last, all ready with my heady training and backup plan, I dived into sea along with my instructor.
 Entered a different world with hundreds of beautiful fishes dancing around and me, like a large fish in between, reveling with them.
-Then cruising through amazing corals, feeling them, softly touching them, even they felt my touch and reacted delicately.
+Then cruising through amazing corals, feeling them leaving bubbles around in joy.

 Such a feel and sense of joy, I was not, at all ready, to leave my new found fascinating world, far away from earth.
 My instructor noticed my enthusiasm.
 He okayed by siganlling and directed me into deep sea.
 But there had to be a stop on my diving spree, till next time.